soumalyanandy/OOP-Js/JSF/README.md

 --------------
 1. Try to write less code in the event-Listner/action-Listner callBack function to escape browser warnings and faster execution.
 We can use to bind one event and one listner per element without error.
 We can set dynamic or static event with the element.
 2. Only class based css will be accepted.
 We will not have to write same properties more than once.
 We can define a class for each property or set of properties and then call that class under another class.
 Nested classes are also accepted.
-3. We use ',' as a separator for action attribute parameters/values which may collapsed with text comma and will be treated as another parameter. - Will fix that in upcomming releases
+3. Must refresh event listners with el.refreshListeners() to set controls with modified elements(if any changes happend after Block render) in the document.
+We use ',' as a separator for action attribute parameters/values which may collapsed with text comma and will be treated as another parameter. - Will fix that in upcomming releases
 4. We use hash as a application navigation or as redirection to different section.
 Framework will have option to redirect with 'push state'. - Will be available in upcomming releases
 5. Final release - Done
 6. To add new settings or custom module library or helper use webpack import function. - Will be easy in upcomming release